DataDog/hiring-engineers/answers.md

 ### Collecting APM Data

-This section honestly threw me for a loop.

-I was successful in getting the Flask application instrumented and visible in the APM Services GUI the first time I attempted the process, but I was ultimately unable to add additional configurations so that they'd also reflect in the interface.
-I decided after some troubleshooting to spin up a new VM to start the process over.
-The second time around, I could instrument the app, but none of the information pulled into the APM GUI, not even the service itself despite confirming the connection.

-I'll go through what I succeeded in doing the first time around and where I'm stuck scratching my head today.

-I began by booting up the Linux VM I had created earlier for this exercise.
-The Datadog agent had already been installed, so it was just a matter of ensuring the agent was running, and APM was enabled in the datadog.yaml file.
+For the last portion of this exercise, I'm back on the Linux VM I created earlier.
+The Datadog agent has already been installed, so now it's just a matter of ensuring the agent is running, and APM is enabled in the datadog.yaml file.

-With both confirmed, I moved onto installing pip, flask and ddtrace.
+With both confirmed, I move onto installing pip, flask and ddtrace.

-Once installed, I created my Flask app Python file (datadog_flask.py) and ran the following against it.
+Once installed, I create my Flask app Python file (datadog_flask.py) and run the following:

 ```
-export DD_SERVICE=hello
+export DD_SERVICE=flask
 ```

 followed by: